California Gully

 California Gully is a suburb of Bendigo, Victoria, Australia.
 The suburb is located 5 km north-west of the Bendigo city centre along Eaglehawk Road.
 At the 2021 census, California Gully had a population of 4,476.

-California Gully is named for the Californian miners who rushed to the area when gold was discovered in 1852.
+The suburb is named for the Californian miners who rushed to the area when gold was discovered in 1852.

+Schools

+In 1862, the California Gully School was built.
+It operated until 1883, when the Belltopper Hill School (No. 123) was opened.
+The Belltopper Hill school continues to operate as the California Gully Primary School.